wp-plugins/calculated-fields-form/README.txt

 Note: The Add-on includes the list of predefined attributes of Leads, but it is possible to enter custom attributes too.

+= WebHook add-on (Beta Version) - Only available in the Developer version of the plugin =

+The add-on allows posting the submitted information by the forms to webHooks URLs.
+With the WebHook add-on it is possible integrate the forms created by the plugin with services like Zapier.
+The Zapier connects services as important and popular as Zoho CRM, Dropbox, Mailchimp, Evernote, Google Drive, Facebook, Twitter, and more than 300 services([https://zapier.com/zapbook/apps/](https://zapier.com/zapbook/apps/ "Zapier"))

+Use this add-on is as simple as entering the WebHooks URLs, through the CFF-WebHook section in the forms settings.
+To associate a form with multiple WebHooks, simply press the "Add new url" button, to add a new input field.

+Note: About Zapier service, select Webhook as the Trigger app, and "Catch Hook" as the trigger for this app.

 == Installation ==